 Commission recipients receive:

-- Three to six months of artistic, editorial, and technical support
++ Eight to twelve months of artistic, editorial, and technical support

 How do I know if my project is right for Triple Canopy?